jeynek/ha-addon-nginx-advanced/README.md

 <!--

 Notes to developers after forking or using the github template feature:
-- While developing comment out the 'image' key from 'example/config.yaml' to make the supervisor build the addon
+- While developing comment out the 'image' key from 'example/config.yaml' to make the supervisor build the add-on
   - Remember to put this back when pushing up your changes.
 - When you merge to the 'main' branch of your repository a new build will be triggered.
   - Make sure you adjust the 'version' key in 'example/config.yaml' when you do that.